Raghu-Raman/CloudSimPlusDemo/README.md

 ## How to run the project
 ### Executing the runSimulation method
 1. Import the project in IntelliJ.
-Use  Get from VCS in Intellij clone the repository
+Use  Get from VCS in Intellij clone the repository.
+Add 'topoogy.brite' before execution.
 2. Execute the `runSimulation` main method from the Simulation class.

 ### In SBT terminal